 The body can grow at least mildly dependent on coffee.
-Caffeine enhances dopamine signaling in the brain, a mechanism common of much more serious drugs that often leads to addiction.
+Caffeine enhances dopamine signaling in the brain, a mechanism common of much more serious drugs that often lead to addiction.
 However, this rise in dopamine is significantly smaller than what is seen in drugs generally classed as addictive.

 People who suddenly stop taking caffeine can experience these physical symptoms:

 These symptoms may last for a day or two.
 However, multiple sources on the subject will note that this physical dependence lacks the danger and far-reaching consequences that generally are looked at when determining whether a drug is “addictive.”